wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 ## A practical approach to validating the RAG pipeline

-Testing the RAG pattern can be quite complicated. [#s](#rag-evaluation-controls) shows the various aspects of the RAG pattern we discussed and the quality controls that are available to validate them.
+Testing the RAG pattern can be quite complicated. [#s](#rag-evaluation-controls) shows the various aspects of the RAG pattern we discussed and the quality controls available to validate them.
 It's a lot to get through.

 {#rag-evaluation-controls}
 ![RAG pattern evaluation controls](rag-evaluation-controls.png)

-I could go through this step-by-step explaining all the small details of how to validate each component in the RAG pipeline on its own.
+I could go through the process step-by-step, explaining all the small details of how to validate each component in the RAG pattern.
 But I've found this to be very unpractical.
-I much rather leave you with a workflow that you can extend upon if you need a more detailed approach.
+I would much rather leave you with a workflow that you can extend if you need a more detailed approach.

-In this section we'll look at a basic pipelien for evaluating the RAG pipeline we built earlier in the chapter.
+In the next section, we'll look at a basic pipeline to evaluate the RAG pipeline we built earlier in the chapter.
 Let's get started with an overview of the validation process.

 ### Overview of the validation process

-When testing a RAG pipeline I like working with one or two basic metrics to measure performance.
-For a RAG pipeline it's important that the final answer given by the LLM makes sense using as content from the source documents as faithfully as possible.
+When testing an RAG pipeline, I like measuring performance with one or two basic metrics.
+The LLM's final answer should make sense using as much content from the source documents as possible.
+We can measure this using the faithfulness metric.

-The faithfulness metric was invented by the people who made [Ragas][RAGAS_LIBRARY].
-It's a model-based metric that measures if an answer could have come from the information we retrieved from the vector database.
-It's a very interesting approach to validating a RAG system and luckily not too hard to implement.
+The people who made [Ragas][RAGAS_LIBRARY] invented the faithfulness metric.
+It's a model-based metric that measures whether an answer could have come from the information we retrieved from the vector database.
+It's a very interesting approach to validating a RAG system and, luckily, not too hard to implement.

 We need three steps to determine the faithfulness of the RAG pipeline.

-1. First, we need to create a validation dataset containing questions we can ask.
+1. First, we must create a validation dataset containing questions we can ask.
-2. Next, we need to generate output based on the validation questions recording the answer, the retrieved context information, and the question we asked.
+2. Next, we need to generate output based on the validation questions, recording the answer, the retrieved context information, and the question we asked.
 3. Finally, we can measure the faithfulness of the responses.

 Let's start by writing code to generate validation data for the RAG pipeline.

 ### Generating validation data

-I've found that generating synthetic data is a great way to get validation questions fast.
-You can of course gather questions from users or monitoring data but interviewing users takes up a lot of time, and gathering data from the monitoring system is only feasible if you're running in production.
+Generating synthetic data is a great way to get validation questions fast.
+You can gather questions from users or monitoring data, but interviewing users takes up a lot of time, and gathering data from the monitoring system is only feasible if you're running in production.
+I also found that gathering information from the monitoring system can take a lot of time because you must differentiate between random prompts and actual RAG-related questions.
+If you have more than 10 users, it will be tough to make this distinction.

 Let's look at how to generate synthetic questions to help you get started validating your RAG pipeline.
-To generate synthetic questions, you can use the following prompt:
+To create synthetic questions, you can use the following prompt:

 ```text
 Help prepare QnA pairs with short answers for a topic by